-If we now look at the ideas yielded by Hilbert's philosophical investigations as a whole, as well as the effect caused by these investigations, and if we, on the other hand, bear in mind the unfolding of mathematics in the recent times as outlined above, then, as we will see, what is essential of Hilbert's philosophical accomplishment shows in the following.
-By developing a broad-minded $\parallel^{99b}$ philosophical conception of mathematics, which made it possible to do justice to the significance and scope of its method, Hilbert has established, with force and success, the claim to a $\parallel^{99a}$ universal intellectual influence in science that mathematics has gained by its inner deepening and its reshapening on a large scale.
-For this the friends of mathematics will be always indebted to him.
+If we now look at the ideas yielded by Hilbert's philosophical investigations as a whole, as well as the effect brought about by these investigations, and if we, on the other hand, bear in mind the unfolding of mathematics in the recent times as outlined above, then the essence of Hilbert's philosophical accomplishment reveals itself.
+By developing a sweeping \parallel^{99b} philosophical conception of mathematics, which does justice to the significance and scope of its method, Hilbert has succeeded in forcefully establishing the claim that mathematics, through its depth and profundity, has a \parallel^{99a} universal intellectual influence throughout the sciences.
+For this, the friends of mathematics will be always be indebted to him.